 Taxi insurance companies will favour vehicles that are kept secure, as they are less likely to be damaged or stolen.
 By keeping your minicab in a safe and secure location at night, perhaps in a locked garage, or on a private driveway behind locked gates, your premium could be reduced significantly.
 You could also invest in an immobiliser, CCTV or dash cam, which will help reduce the chance of your taxi being targeted by criminals.

 Carry out your own research to find the right insurance policy that meets your needs.
-Utility Saving Expert can help you with this, use our online comparison tool to compare find the most affordable insurance available.
+Utility Saving Expert can help you with this, use our online comparison tool to compare and find the most affordable insurance available.

 There are more than 50 insurance groups and the highest will attract the most expensive insurance premiums.
 For this reason, you should consider choosing a vehicle within the lower category range, which will, in turn, reduce your taxi insurance premium.

 Factors such as safety features, the cost and availability of spare parts, value of the vehicle and repairs will determine which group any taxi will be placed in.
 Due to this, the highest group tends to be high-performance models and will, therefore, cost the most to get insured.
 Ultimately, making it more difficult to find affordable taxi insurance.

 It is important to consider other factors, such as fuel consumption, before choosing the right taxi that will meet your needs.